svanderburg/nix-processmgmt/README.md

 * The `exprFile` is also used for specifying the process model to deploy from, but a notable difference is that for mutable containers this model is copied into the container and deployed from within the container.
+If the `exprFile` parameter is omitted, an empty configuration is deployed.
 * To make deploying process models model possible that also use `nixproc-id-assign` to automatically assign unique numeric IDs, the `idResourcesFile` and `idsFile` parameters can be used to copy these models